- Refine your writing and language skills

 Refresh Your Math Knowledge

 Math classes not just for Math majors!
 For a lot of students, Math classes are a requirement.
 From Economics and Business students who will need to understand the Math behind strategies and principles, to Anthropology and Political Science students who will use Math to delve into surveys and studies – Math skills are a major must have in the college setting.
 In order to remain on top of the knowledge you’ll need, look into refreshing your math skills with this College Algebra and Problem Solving course from ASUx or this Pre-University Calculus course from DelftX.
+Another great online course to take to prepare for college calculus is Precalculus from ASU.
+Get familiar with all the functions you need for your college calculus courses.

 Learn How to Communicate Effectively